YanBoChen0928/PetRedo/README.md

 and interaction mechanisms.

-Players need to attend to various pet needs (hunger, cleanliness, tiredness, entertainment) and take appropriate care measures, fostering both entertainment and a sense of responsibility.
+Players need to attend to various pet needs (hunger, cleanliness, tiredness, entertainment) and take appropriate care measures, fostering both fgentertainment and a sense of responsibility.
 Have fun !!!

 ## Features